gh-aam/task-management-api-2/README.md

 # task-management-api-2
-A simple and robust Task Management RESTful API built with Express.js and PostgreSQL.
+A simple and robust Task Management RESTful API built with **Express.js** and **PostgreSQL**.
 This API allows users to create, read, update, delete, and search tasks with support for pagination and filtering.

 ## Features
 - Create tasks